acgetchell/mundus-atrox/src/journals/fourth.md

 *Actias* casts *Invisibility* on *Steve*, who stealthily reconnoiters.

-A few minutes later, a quite visible *Steve* walks stiffly back, in some sort of magical grip by a bald, tatooed, red-robed Mage.
+A few minutes later, a quite visible *Steve* walks stiffly back, in some sort of magical grip by a bald, tattooed, red-robed Mage.
 Twelve *Zombies* lurk nearby, but do not attack.

 > "What is the meaning of this?" asks the Mage.